-In the aftermath of the disastrous Subversion 1.5.0 release, the developers realized policies and procedures, as well as project mentality, had to change.
+In the aftermath of the Subversion 1.5.0 release, the developers realized policies and procedures, as well as project mentality, had to change.
 In response, they instituted a much more rapid cycle for the 1.5.x patch release series, and time-based feature releases.
-While these have only recently been implemented, developer response has been positive and the community expects more rapid and better quality releases in the future.
+While these have only recently been implemented, response from both users and developers has been positive and the community expects more rapid and better quality releases in the future.